Saints, poets, navigators are just some of the things Italians are known for, but they are also known for being savers.

 These resources are then transferred to companies and to the Public Administration, in exchange for financial assets issued by the latter.

-Obviously, banks are not the only subjects that act as financial intermediaries.
+Obviously, banks are not the only subjects that act as financial intermediaries in Italy.
 For example, securities brokerage firms (SIMs), are firms that provide investment services and activities.

 SICAVs (investment companies with variable capital) or SICAFs (investment companies with fixed capital) are joint stock companies that can provide individual asset management.
 Given the type of service they offer, these types of companies are subject to very stringent requirements, in order to prove their financial strength and the transparent and proper management of the savings entrusted to them, which is subject to audit.